hashicorp/design-system/website/docs/components/tooltip/partials/code/how-to-use.md

 #### Extra Tippy Options

 You can enable extra [Tippy.js options](https://atomiks.github.io/tippyjs/v6/all-props/) by passing a hash of the options you wish to use similarly to how the `TooltipButton` component works.
+You should make sure that any additional options chosen will still result in a WCAG-conformant outcome.

 For example, this is how to enable rich text in the case of the modifier: